“The Weapon We Have Is Love”

 Overall, the success of Protego went above and beyond expectation.
 Wizard activists spoke up to get gender neutral bathrooms and language established in their favorite public spaces.
 They attended marches and protests and signed and circulated petitions, and held their leaders - from school boards to state houses - accountable for casting protection spells, too.
 Overall, their support and enthusiasm for creating loving, inclusive, magical spaces blew us away!
 Resources are still available at the Protego Action Center, and they're so excited to see wizard activists keep building on everything that's already been accomplished!

 Accio Books!
 2017

 The 2017 Accio Books campaign was a huge success!
 This year they partnered with Words Alive, an organization that supports book clubs, literacy programs, and book ownership programs for children, teens, and families throughout southern California.
-In the spirit of rebellion, our own Apparating Library Book Club introduced the Resist Readathon, reading four books guaranteed to fuel hope and resistance.
+In the spirit of rebellion, their own Apparating Library Book Club introduced the Resist Readathon, reading four books guaranteed to fuel hope and resistance.
 Overall, they collected a total of 44,438 magical books!
 6,000 of those books traveled to Words Alive and were given away in a fun, start-of-summer Apparating Library!